DIY - Finishing Techniques

 photo source: awfi.org

-In the case of the factory test things are simpler.
-If nothing or only lacquer has come loose along the cuts, adhesion is good.
+In the factory test things are simpler.
+If nothing has come loose, or only the latex along the cuts, the grip is good.

 film adhesion